praetoriandigital/cub-docs/fields.md

       ...
       {
         type: 'organizaiton',
-        name: 'organization', // name MUST be 'organization'
+        // name: 'organization', // name is implicit, you CAN'T change it
-        //value: 'DONT DO THIS', // value MUST NOT be set },
+        // value: 'DONT DO THIS', // value MUST NOT be set },
       ...
   ```